disposableidentities/healthcrisis/README.md

 * [DECODE APP](https://github.com/DECODEproject/decode-app) template for React-Native portable mobile app
 * Kotlin for native and Javascript Mobile SDK
 * React-Native for Mobile SDK
-* OpenIntents (Friedger Mufkes library for between apps communication)
 * Markers: To be able to work with markers project will create it’s own open-source library which is able to a) create markers and b) decode data in markers.
 This library will be based on work on done in Horizon2020 funded TagItSmart project and use following opensource libraries:
   * LibDtmx
   * OpenCV
-* AI SDK/API, https://github.com/Tribler/distributed-ai-kernel, by the team of https://www.blockchain-lab.org/
+* (Under consideration) AI SDK/API, https://github.com/Tribler/distributed-ai-kernel, by the team of https://www.blockchain-lab.org/

 ### Technology for the Disposable ID APIs (preliminary list)
 * **(TBD - Call out to the community for a solution)** Registry/server for the authoritative credentials. (concern: performance/non-hackability)
-* **(TBD - Call out to the community for a solution)** Server/blockchain for timestamps.
+* **(TBD - Call out to the community for a solution)** Server/blockchain for timestamps, private/personal distributed ledgers for anchoring of private identifiers (e.g. Tupelo)
-* **(TBD - Call out to the community for a solution)** Event/server for the reception of citizen health messages and for AI/analysis to government (for crisis mgt purpose only). (concern: security/performance/non-hackability) (e.g. IBM Z , https://www.ibm.com/it-infrastructure/z/hardware)
+* **(TBD - Call out to the community for a solution)** P2P distributed messaging for the exchange of citizen health messages and for AI/analysis to government (for crisis mgt purpose only) and between individuals (e.g. Matrix, Nym)
-* **(TBD - Call out to the community for a solution)** Secure mechanism/software (library) for exchange of decryption keys (between citizens and government/authorities)
 * **(TBD - Call out to the community for a solution)** OpenId SDK/eIDAS eID identification request API

 ## Information/data